Treatment for Panic Attacks

 • Struggling to build or maintain relationships due to anxiety affecting communication and conflict resolution.

-• Feeling like your emotions are out of control, with anxiety making negative feelings more intense and harder to cope with.
+• Feeling like emotions are out of control, with anxiety making negative feelings more intense and harder to cope with.

 • Experiencing a decline in academic or work performance due to difficulty focusing caused by anxiety.